- Discuss the advantages and disadvantages of working as a group rather than as an individual

 If managers want to make sure that individual effort among their group doesn’t drop, they need to provide means by which individual contributions can be measured.

 There are pros and cons when it comes to group decision making as well.
-The benefits of a decision made by a group are:
+The benefits of a decision made by a group are following.
+Decisions are:

-- It is made with more complete information and knowledge.
+- made with more complete information and knowledge.

-- It is a higher quality decision, because a group will almost always outperform an individual.
+- efficient with groups because they almost always outperform an individual.

-- It will lead to a wider acceptance of a solution, because the decision is already supported by a group of people.
+- leads to a wider acceptance of a solution, because the decision is already supported by a group of people.

 What are the weaknesses of group decision making?
 Well, an individual can make a decision instantly.
-When he does, he only has himself to convince that he is right.
+When she does, she only has herself to convince that she is right.
 This short video captures the process for group decision making:

 In group decision making, decision fatigue can arrive over one decision that’s been drawn out and reviewed over and over without coming to a consensus.
 An individual tends to experience decision fatigue when faced with a lot of decisions—for example, a study of judges showed that they made better decisions earlier in the day, and the quality of their decisions diminished as the day went on.

-A company called Despair, Inc. made a series of posters that poked fun at those black-framed motivation posters that companies began hanging in offices.
-Posters with lions faces touted the qualities of “excellence” and a set of colorful hot air balloons promoted ideas about “diversity.”
+A company called Despair, Inc. made a series of posters that poked fun at those black-framed motivation posters that companies began hanging in offices in the 1980s.
+Posters with lion faces touted the qualities of “excellence” and a set of colorful hot air balloons promoted ideas about “diversity.”
 In this company’s parody of those posters, one of their best sellers showed a bunch of faceless, suited humans throwing their hands into the middle of a huddle.
 The poster says, “Meetings: None of us is as dumb as all of us.”

-No doubt the poster is referring to groupthink.
-Groupthink is a group decision-making phenomenon that prevents a group from making good decisions.
-Groupthink occurs when the group is so enamored with the idea of concurrence that the desire for consensus overrides and stifles the proposal and evaluation of realistic alternatives.
+No doubt the poster may be referring to Groupthink, which is a group decision-making phenomenon that prevents a group from making good decisions.
+Groupthink occurs when the group is so enamored with the idea of agreement that the desire for consensus overrides and stifles the proposal and evaluation of realistic alternatives.

-Perhaps the most famous and most studied example of groupthink occurred when NASA launched the space shuttle Challenger in January of 1986.
-NASA had already once cancelled the launch due to weather, and they were insistent that it go off without a hitch on its newly rescheduled date of January 28, 1986.
-But the makers of a fuel system O-ring, Thiokol, warned NASA that, based on cold weather predicted, that part might fail and yield disastrous consequences.
+Perhaps the most famous and most studied example of Groupthink occurred when NASA launched the space shuttle Challenger in January of 1986.
+NASA had already canceled the launch due to weather once, and they were insistent that it go off without a hitch on its newly rescheduled date of January 28, 1986.
+The makers of a fuel system O-ring, Thiokol, warned NASA that, based on cold weather predicted, that part might fail and yield disastrous consequences.

-To avoid groupthink, managers can take the following steps:
+To avoid Groupthink, managers can take the following steps to help their employers.
+Managers can:

-- Focus first on the negatives of the decision before talking about the positives.
+- discuss the negative consequences of the decision before talking about the positive aspects.

-A subcategory of groupthink is groupshift.
-Groupshift is defined as a change in decision risk between the group’s decision and the individual decision that members within the group would make.
-That is, group members tend to exaggerate their initial positions when presenting them to the rest of the group.
+A manager’s role can help when a group is working on something that has high-level of risk for the organization.
+A subcategory of Groupthink is Groupshift.
+Groupshift is a phenomenon in which a group of people influence one another about the perception of risk.
+Group members tend to exaggerate their initial positions when presenting their ideas to the rest of the group.
 Sometimes, the group jumps in and pushes that decision to a conservative shift, but more often, the group tends to move toward the riskier option.

 Why does this happen?
 It’s been argued that, as group members become more familiar with each other, they become more bold and daring.
 Another theory states that we admire individuals who aren’t afraid of risk, and those individuals who present risky alternatives are often admired by other members.
 Regardless, managers do well to remember that groups often shift toward riskier tendencies and can do their best to mitigate those results.